relativelyIntuitive/coinmarketcap-scraper/README.md

 5. The "chromedriver.exe" file is for the Windows edition of Chrome version 90, if you have a different version of chrome installed, download the proper driver from "https://chromedriver.chromium.org/downloads", unzip the package, and replace "chromedriver.exe" with the extracted executable
 6. Run "scraper.py" with Python3 from the root directory
 7. The program will run for less than 30 seconds
-8. A .csv file will be created within the root directory with the results!
+8. A .csv file will be created within the root directory, containing the results!

 NO LICENSE!
 THIS CODE IS NOT MEANT TO BE REUSED OR REPRODUCED!
 Copyright ©2021 Zachery A. Bielicki, all rights reserved